jonifreeman/ajatusasana.fi/en/index.markdown

 ---
 title: Idea
 ---
-__Yoga with Thought - Relax, rejuvenate, learn and be inspired!__

-*Individual-based, professional and creative yoga teaching  and coaching*

-What is the natural rhythm of my life?
-Would it be possible to live my life in sync and in unison with other people’s rhythms?
-What about with the rhythms of the ICT-based economy and working life?
-How could I get back in touch with my creativity?
-How and when do I know that I am moving in the right direction?
-How can I accomplish my true self, and at the same time be a full-fledged member of society, working life, communities and family?

-In the spirit of developmental psychologist Lev Vygotsky's 'zone of proximal development',I wish to help you find your own internal and internalized instructor.
-I offer tools for thought and yoga asanas for exploring your sensing body.
-Developing your internal compass can help you navigate the social and material environment in a physically, mentally, and spiritually beneficial way.
-The intention is a motivated person, who feels good in his/her body and in his/her immediate social surroundings.

-Ajatus & Asana Ltd. is a an educational wellbeing service combining knowledge from behavioural sciences and meditative yoga.
-Products include yoga classes, motivating yoga courses, retreats in Lapland, lectures and meditative writing workshops.
-'Ajatus' (Thought) directs attention to the creative potential of the human mind, and to my science-based understanding of the developmental possibilities of an adult learner.
-The Sanskrit name 'Asana' means a comfortable posture.
-Hence, yoga can be characterized as bodymind movement powered by breath.
-It is respectful and gentle in its capacity to strengthen.
-In my therapeutic 'Asana' exercises, I combine postures and movements from different yoga traditions (e.g. Hatha, Kundalini, Yin, Iyengar) for creating a well-balanced and safe practice.
-I use my sensitivity and ability to read people when teaching.

-Once you start listening, you realize how wise the body can be.
-It whispers, it shouts, it laughs, it hums, it purrs of contentment.
-It converses.
-Ready to start a dialogue with your body?
+Yoga and BodyMind Teaching and Coaching with Thought - Espoo Viherlaakso

+What a wonderful feeling it would be to know oneself even better.
+To relax and let go of wordly trouble in a cosy and peaceful setting, even for a moment.
+To become more conscious of the power  pf breath.
+To learn to read one's bodily messages in a productive way.
+To be in touch with one's feelings and bodily sensations.
+To learn lifelong tools and knowledge for managing stress and emotional anxiety.
+To let the internal teacher within guide towards a more creative and renewed authentic self.
+To be able to do this in an honest and confidential eviroment that apperiactes you unique life history and experience.
+Ajatus & Asana Ltd offers inspiring pedagogical bodymind coaching based on yoga as well as psychological, sociological and physiological knowledge.
+For more information see the weekly yogaclass schedule, individual coaching sessions & home yoga programms, and the 3-hour miniretreats.

+Curious?
+I will gladly tell you more!

+Warm Welcome,
+Stephanie Freeman, PhD, M.A., Diploma Yoga Teacher

+camisteph@gmail.com

+0405224889

  Come and to try one of my lessons or workshops!
 You can also come with a group of friends for a private English-speaking lesson!

-Welcoming You with an open and sincere hearth,

-Stephanie Freeman